Leaving School

 GCSE Re-Takes

-All 16-year-olds are required to achieve at least grade 4 in their GCSE maths and English or retake them (up until age 18).
+When leaving school, all 16-year-olds are required to achieve at least grade 4 in their GCSE maths and English or retake them (up until age 18).
 Re-taking GCSE English or maths need not delay your dream of leaving school and becoming a professional make-up and hair artist.
-Simply enrol on one of our BTEC or ITEC courses and re-take your GCSE exams at the same time.
+If you enrol on one of our BTEC or ITEC courses you can re-take GCSE exams at the same time.

 Students studying and re-taking their GCSEs, usually spend around 2 hours, per subject a week and we ensure that they are able to catch up on any Brushstroke classes missed during this period.
-Please note that we do not run GCSE courses so if you need to retake an exam you can simply enrol at another further or higher education college.
+Please note that we do not run GCSE courses so if you need to retake an exam you can enrol at a local college.

 Brushstroke Training Benefits